 Technically, a press release can be anything you want.
 It could be 400 or 2000 words, it could be mostly customer quotes or product specifications.
 As long as it fulfils its main function of informing on news, it’s a press release.

-Yet all releases are not created equal, nor are they equally successful.
+Yet all press releases are not created equal, nor are they equally successful.
 There are no good and bad releases: only releases that are somewhere in the spectrum between ‘useful and interesting’ and ‘useless and boring’.
 There lies the issue many CMOs have to face: what counts as useful and interesting to editors?

 The first question the CMO must ask themselves (and their PR agency) is: is this newsworthy?